 This quarter, CERT NZ responded to 2,069 incident reports about individuals and businesses from all over New Zealand.
 This report shares information around these incidents as well as highlighting examples of work CERT NZ is doing to help.
-There are two parts to the report:
+There are 2 parts to the report:

 A Highlights Report focusing on selected cyber security incidents and issues.